Updated: Wednesday, November 8, 2017 1:08 pm EST

 Police arrested Greene in Oklahoma, driving Sidney’s vehicle, which he stole after murdering him.
 He also still had the murder weapons with him.
 Greene was given a life sentence in North Carolina and sentenced to death in Arkansas.

 Jack Greene's attorneys have attempted to argue that he is mentally incompetent and has a severe mental illness which should prevent him from being executed.
 Jack has denied these claims.
+On Friday, November 3, 2017, Jefferson County Judge Jodi Raines Dennis rejected a request to halt Jack's execution based on these claims.
 Recently, the Arkansas Parole Board voted 6-0, that Jack is competent to be executed.
-Governor Asa Hutchinson has not yet ruled on clemency.
-Jack's lawyers are also pursuing other legal actions in an attempt to halt the execution.
+Governor Asa Hutchinson has also refused to halt the execution, saying that he has reviewed all evidence, including recent testimony from Jack, and believes that Jack is competent to be executed.
+The Governor has also said that he will continue to review facts of the case until the execution.

 Please pray for peace and healing for the families of the Tommy Greene and Sidney Burnett.
 Please pray for strength for the family of Jack Greene.
 Please pray that if Jack is innocent, lacks the competency to be executed or should not be executed for any other reason that evidence will be presented prior to his execution.
 Please pray that Jack may come to find peace through a personal relationship with Jesus Christ, if he has not already.